robotstack-dev/smart-servo-addon-board/README.md

 [**Buy on Tindie**](https://www.tindie.com/products/robotstack/smart-servo-addon-board/)

+> **Note:** This is an early version of the board.
+While it has been tested with several servo models, bugs may exist.
+Please report any issues you encounter.

 ## Description

 This board allows wireless control different TTL smart servos.
 I developed it to use with Seeed's Xiao esp32-s3 Microcontroller, but it should also work with Adafruit's QT-Py esp32-s3, and likely other esp32s.
 I've tested it with the following smart servos: Robotis XL430-W250, AX-12W, Feetech HL3930M, and briefly with Waveshare's ST3215.
 Firmware and Control Software are available in the links below.